BU-ISCIII/BU-ISCIII/docs/Snippy-service.md

 ---

 If everything is correct and all the necessary files and links have indeed been generated, you can proceed with the service completion.
 To do this, execute the **finish** module of buisciii-tools.
+Please make sure the .log file is saved within the **`DOC`** folder of the service.
+If this is not the case, please move this file into this folder manually.

     $ bu-isciii --log-file SRVCNMXXX.X.finish.log finish SRVCNMXXX.X

 This module will do several things.
 First, it cleans up the service folder, removing all the folders and files than are not longer needed and take up a considerable amount of storage space (in **Snippy**, this folder is `02-preprocessing`).
-Then, it copies all the service files back to its `/data/bi/services_and_colaborations/CNM/bacteriology/` folder, and also copies the content of this service to the researcher's sftp repository.
+Then, it copies all the service files back to its `/data/ucct/bi/services_and_colaborations/CNM/bacteriology/` folder, and also copies the content of this service to the researcher's sftp repository.

 In order to complete the delivery of results to the researcher, you need to run the **bioinfo-doc** module of the buisciii-tools.
-To do so, you have to unlogin your HPC user and run it directly from your WS, where you have mounted the `/data/bioinfo_doc/` folder.
+To do so, you have to unlogin your HPC user and run it directly from your WS, where you have mounted the `/data/ucct/bioinfo_doc/` folder.

     $ bu-isciii --log-file SRVCNMXXX.X.tool.log bioinfo-doc SRVCNMXXX.X